 In most cases, licensors determine the royalty rate based on the success of the branded products they've sold in the past.
-In some rare cases, the licensee can dictate the figure.
-For instance, if the product (or product category) sees significant gains at the market or the licensor's intellectual property is brand new.
+In some rare cases, the licensee can decide on the final number.
+For instance, if the product (or product category) sees significant gains at market or the licensor's intellectual property is brand new.
 These days, licensors are generally unwilling to agree to less than 10%.

-To assess product strength, you can use the aforementioned sales reporting functions in addition to many other accounting functions available in the Flowhaven suite.
-If you have established a previous relationship with the manufacturer you have made a deal to release new products with royalty reporting functions that may be of particular importance as well.
+To assess product strength, you can use the aforementioned sales reporting techniques in addition to other accounting hacks available in the Flowhaven suite.
+If you have established a relationship with a manufacturer to release new products with royalty reporting functions the suite can keep everyone connected.

 Flowhaven was built to help licensing professionals solve the challenges most commonly associated with royalty reporting.
-The solution can process custom deal parameters, giving you the ability to account for any way you structure your deal.
-The system is also a thorough replacement for manual computing, which has been known to cause catastrophic errors that are often overlooked until after a deal has gone into production.
+The solution can process custom deal parameters, giving you the ability to account for any and all deal structures.
+The system is a full-proof replacement for manual computing, which has been known to cause catastrophic errors that are often overlooked until after a deal has gone into production.

-Marketing is a crucial ingredient in the recipe for licensing success, with skillful campaigns helping even the most simple products (think Pet Rock) become runaway successes.
-It's common for brand owners to require a small fee from every licensee to contribute to a pooled marketing fund.
+Marketing is a core ingredient in the recipe for licensing success, with skillful campaigns helping even the most simple products (think Pet Rock) become runaway successes.
+It's common for brand owners to require a small fee from their licensees to support a pooled marketing fund.
 This contribution is usually a small percentage of the licensee's net sales from the licensed product.
 It is also common for licensors to claim minimum payments on a quarterly or yearly basis.
 The average percentage for marketing contributions ranges between 1% to 2%, yet it may grow substantially with time.

-Exclusivity is the granting of rights to perform an action on behalf of a brand, such as brokering deals for a specific territory as a licensing agent or manufacturing a particular type of good as a licensee.
+Exclusivity gives you the right to perform an action on behalf of a brand.
+That can include brokering deals for a specific territory as a licensing agent or manufacturing a particular type of good as a licensee.
 Exclusive deals have the potential to yield high returns.
 However, exclusivity does not always guarantee the royalty rate will increase.

 The minimum guarantee tends to be higher in exclusive licensing agreements.
-The licensor must be sufficiently and timely rewarded even if there are issues impeding sales.
-Such high stakes deals motivate licensees to put their best effort into promoting and selling licensed products.
-By boosting motivation, licensors hope to justify the limited commercial capacity of their exclusively licensed properties.
+The licensor must be fully rewarded on time even if there are issues impeding sales.
+High-stakes deals motivate licensees to put their best effort into promoting and selling licensed products.
+With boosted motivation, licensors hope to justify the limited commercial capacity of their exclusively licensed properties.

 As a rule, it's best to minimize or eliminate manual, paper- or excel-based processes as much as possible.
-Simplify computing by transferring data to integrated systems that can help compare your calculations to contract terms, and set up to ensure the correct monies are paid to you at the end of the deal.
+Simplify computing by transferring data to integrated systems like Flowhaven that can help compare your calculations to contract terms.
+These systems are set up to ensure the correct monies are paid to you at the end of the deal.
 As mentioned in the preceding paragraph, the Flowhaven solution is the perfect platform for ensuring royalties and earnings are calculated accurately every time.